Lodi, Lombardy: Twin towns - sister cities

-Other administrative information

-The municipality is part of the management consortium of the Adda Sud Park, whose headquarters are located in Lodi.

-In 1877, the suburban municipalities of Chiosi Uniti con Bottedo and Chiosi d’Adda Vigadore were annexed to the municipal territory.
-The term "chiosi", of dialectal origin, referred to the agricultural lands surrounding the city of Lodi, similar to the more well-known Corpi Santi around Milan.

 Sport

 The sports scene in Lodi is diverse.
 Lodi's sports clubs and athletes have achieved titles at both national and international levels.

 The most popular sport by tradition is roller hockey.
 The city's leading team, Amatori Lodi, has won four scudetti, four Coppe Italia, two Supercoppe Italiane, one Coppa di Lega, one Cup Winners' Cup, and one WSE Cup.
 However, the most widely practiced sport remains football.
 The Lodi-based club A.S.
 Fanfulla was a prominent participant in the Serie B championship during the 1930s and 1950s, and later won a Coppa Italia Serie C in 1984.

 The city is equipped with numerous sports facilities, including the Stadio Dossenina and the PalaCastellotti.